-- How to potty-train while travelling.
+- How to potty-train while traveling.

 - More resources from around the web.

-Why I am recommending her:
+Why I am recommending Becky Mansfield:

 When I read, Potty Training in a weekend, I saw that positivity shining through her book.
-Since Becky herself has trained three of her own kids this way, it is a ‘been there-done that-what didn’t work, I tried this’ approach.
+Since Becky herself has trained four of her own kids this way, it is a ‘been there-done that-what didn’t work, I tried this’ approach.
 Working with more women made her have more positive advice to share with others.
 On the whole, this book is like a big support to a mom who has been struggling or the mom who is scared or nervous to start for the very first time.